lastefoto-ee/beebifoto/content/en/post/universal-pose/index.md

   - newborn

 ---
-All newborn photographers have a favorite pose, in which they most often lay their little models.
+Every newborn photographer has a preferred pose in which they lay their tiny models most frequently.
-And I am no exception: my favorite pose on the tummy.
+And I'm no different—my favorite pose is on the tummy.

 {{< figure src="./newborn-session-1.jpg" title="Newborn session in Tallinn" >}}

 Insanely touching, with a touching deflection in the back and legs folded in a "bow", it is ideal for both near and distant shots...
-Photos in this pose are chosen by parents most often for printing.
+Parents frequently decide to print pictures of their baby in this pose.

 {{< figure src="./newborn-session-2.jpg" title="Newborn photo shoot" >}}

-But, in spite of its seemingly naturalness, it is not so easy to lay the baby in this pose.
-Hypertonicity, colic, and insufficient experience of the photographer can interfere.
+Even though it seems natural, it is difficult to place the baby in this pose.
+Interfering factors include hypertonia, colic, and a photographer's lack of expertise.
 But I always succeed.

-It is especially cool when it turns out to connect the elbow with the bent knee.
+When the elbow and bent knee contact, it is extremely cool.

 {{< figure src="./newborn-session-3.jpg" title="Newborn photo session in the studio" >}}

-But photography of newborns does not tolerate fanaticism, it requires maximum care and sensitivity.
-Therefore, if the baby from my third attempt does not fit into posing "according to the book", then I do not insist, but I am looking for an option that suits both of us.
-Moreover, the "on the tummy" pose is beautiful in any interpretation. ♥ ️
+However, newborn photography demands the extreme care and tenderness and does not accept fanaticism.
+As a result, if the baby from my third effort does not fit into pose "per the book," I will not insist and will instead search for a solution that works for both of us.
+The "on the tummy" pose is very lovely no matter how you look at it.

 {{< figure src="./newborn-session-4.jpg" title="Newborn session in the studio of Tallinn" >}}